-aged 57, has been our Independent Non-executive Director since May 2008.
+aged 58, has been our Independent Non-executive Director since May 2008.
 He taught as an assistant professor and then an associate professor in accounting at The Chinese University of Hong Kong between 1996 and 2002.
 Mr. Qi joined the Cheung Kong Graduate School of Business in July 2002 where he currently serves as a professor of Accounting.
-He serves as an independent director, the chairman of audit committee and a member of remuneration committee of Sohu. com Ltd., serves as an independent director and a member of audit committee, and remuneration committee of MOMO Inc., serves as an independent director and a member of audit committee of Jutal Offshore Oil Services Limited, serves as an independent director and a member of audit committee, remuneration committee and nomination committee of Yunfeng Financial Group Limited, serves as an independent director and the chairman of audit committee of Bison Finance Group Limited, and serves as an independent director and the chairman of audit committee of HaiDiLao International Holdings Ltd. Mr. Qi obtained a bachelor of science degree in biological physics in 1985 and a bachelor of arts degree in international mass communication in 1987, both from Fudan University in Shanghai.
+He serves as an independent director, the chairman of audit committee and a member of remuneration committee of Sohu.com Ltd., serves as an independent director and a member of audit committee, and remuneration committee of MOMO Inc., serves as an independent director and a member of audit committee, remuneration committee and nomination committee of Yunfeng Financial Group Limited, serves as an independent director and the chairman of audit committee of Bison Finance Group Limited, and serves as an independent director and the chairman of audit committee of HaiDiLao International Holdings Ltd. Mr. Qi obtained a bachelor of science degree in biological physics in 1985 and a bachelor of arts degree in international mass communication in 1987, both from Fudan University in Shanghai.
 He received an MBA degree from the University of Hawaii at Manoa in 1992 and then a Ph.D. degree in accounting from the Michigan State University in 1996.

-Mr. Qi currently holds directorships in the following publicly listed companies: Sohu.com Ltd. (NASDAQ), MOMO Inc. (NASDAQ), Jutal Offshore Oil Services Limited (Hong Kong Stock Exchange), Yunfeng Financial Group Limited (Hong Kong Stock Exchange), Bison Finance Group Limited (Hong Kong Stock Exchange) and HaiDiLao International Holdings Ltd. (Hong Kong Stock Exchange).
+Mr. Qi currently holds directorships in the following publicly listed companies: Sohu.com Ltd. (NASDAQ), MOMO Inc. (NASDAQ), Yunfeng Financial Group Limited (Hong Kong Stock Exchange), Bison Finance Group Limited (Hong Kong Stock Exchange) and HaiDiLao International Holdings Ltd. (Hong Kong Stock Exchange).